 From yak butter puerh tea in Tibet, to matcha green tea ice cream in Japan, to breakfast tea with milk and sugar in the U.K., many cultures have created their own version of a “milk tea.”

-Stronger-flavored teas tend to go better with milk.
+Stronger-flavored teas such as Assam or Nilgiri tend to go better with milk.
 Below we highlight a few classic milk tea recipes.
 Try them at home or, create your own milk tea tradition!

 - 1/2 tsp.
 Everyday Matcha